Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Making good graphs out of good graphs

 \section{Making good graphs out of good graphs}

 In this section, we show a natural way of building new good graphs by gluing them through a cut-vertex.
 A vertex $v$ in a connected graph $G$ is a \emph{cut-vertex} if its removal disconnects $G$.
-A \emph{biconnected} graph (resp.~component) is a connected graph (resp.~maximal connected subgraph) without any cut-vertex.
+A \emph{biconnected} graph is a connected graph without any cut-vertex.
+A \emph{biconnected component} of a graph $G$ is an inclusion-wise maximal set of vertices inducing a biconnected graph.

 In order to get the desired result, we will need to strengthen the hypothesis and introduce for that purpose great graphs.
 A {\em great graph} is a connected graph $G$ such that for every connected ordering $\sigma:v_1, \ldots, v_n$ of its vertices and every positive integer $i$, we may colour vertex $v_1$ with colour $i$, apply the greedy colouring algorithm to $v_2,\ldots,v_n$ and only use colours between 1 and $\chi(G)$ among the vertices $v_2,\ldots,v_n$.
 Of course, a great graph is also good since $v_1$ may be coloured $1$.
 Notice that complete graphs, bipartite graphs and cycles are great.
+For great graphs, we can thus find a good connected ordering in linear time using a standard graph traversal algorithm such as Depth-First Search.

 \begin{lemma} If all biconnected components of a connected graph $G$ induce a great graph, then $G$ is great. \end{lemma} \begin{proof} We proceed by induction on the number of biconnected components.
 Let $v$ be a cut-vertex of~$G$.
 Let $G_1,\ldots,G_k$ be the subgraphs induced by the connected components of $G-v$, together with $v$, meaning that $G_i=G[V_i\cup\{v\}]$ where $V_i$ is a connected component of $G-v$.
 Observe that each $G_i$ has strictly less biconnected components than $G$.
 Let $\sigma:v_1,\ldots, v_n$ be a connected ordering of $G$ and assume without loss of generality that $v_1$ belongs to $G_1$.
 We consider the sub-orderings $\sigma_1,\ldots,\sigma_k$ of $\sigma$, where $\sigma_i$ contains only the vertices of $G_i$.
 Note that each ordering $\sigma_i$ is a connected ordering of $G_i$, starting with $v_1$ if $i=1$, or with $v$ if $i>1$.
 Let us call $c$ the greedy colouring relative to $\sigma$ starting from any colour $\alpha$ on $v_1$.
 Then $c$ will agree on each $G_i$ with the greedy colouring relative to $\sigma_i$ starting from $c(v)$ on $v$ if $i>1$, or starting from $\alpha$ on $v_1$ if $i=1$.
 Since each $G_i$ is great by induction hypothesis, this colouring will not use more than $\max\{\chi(G_i): 1\leq i \leq k\}$ colours, which is equal to $\chi(G)$. \end{proof}